-This Watermelon Basket With Honey-Lime Dressing recipe is one of our favorites from The Old Farmer's Almanac Garden-Fresh Cookbook.
+This Watermelon Basket With Honey-Lime Dressing recipe is one of our favorites.
+The combination of fruits work really well together and the lime dressing adds a festive flare!

 Tips on How to Cut The Watermelon Basket